ruven/iipmooviewer/README.md

 <b>winResize</b> : whether view is reflowed on window resize. [default: true]

-<b>viewport</b> : object containing x, y, resolution, rotation and contrast of initial view
+<b>viewport</b> : object containing x, y, resolution, rotation and contrast of initial view.
+For example, to start at resolution 4 with the top left of the view port at both 90% of the size of the image:
+<pre>{resolution:4, x:0.9, y:0.9, rotation:0}</pre>

 <b>protocol</b> : protocol to use with the server: iip, zoomify or deepzoom [default: "iip"]

 <b>preload</b> : preload an extra layer of tiles surrounding the viewport [default: false]

-<b>annotations</b> : An array of annotations containing struct with parameters "x", "y", "w", "h", "title", "text", "category" where x, y, w and h are the position and size of the annotation in relative [0-1] values, title is an optional title for the annotation, category is an optional category for the annotation and text is the HTML body of the annotation, which can contain any valid HTML.
+<b>annotations</b> : An array of annotations containing struct with parameters "x", "y", "w", "h", "title", "text", "category" where x, y, w and h are the position and size of the annotation in relative [0-1] values, title is an optional title for the annotation, category is an optional category for the annotation and text is the body of the annotation

 Public Functions
 ----------------